Chapter 32 - Environmental Impact Statement (EIS)

 - Headquarters of the Department of the Interior (one internet accessible file format [provide a cover letter with the web address where the document is located] or one electronic copy).
 For additional information, please see the U.S. Department of the Interior Environmental Distribution Requirements.

+Unless otherwise specified above, the entire FEIS must be transmitted to the above entities or persons electronically (or in paper copy, if so requested due to economic or other hardship).
 Also see the distribution list for joint documents in the SER, Volume 1, Chapter 37.

 It is not necessary to send copies of the FEIS to the Governor's Office of Planning and Research State Clearinghouse; that is only required for the DEIS (see above).
 A Notice of Availability (NOA) for an FEIS must be published in a local newspaper.
 Detailed information regarding the preparation and publishing of the NOA is contained in Chapter 11, Article 2 and Appendix HH of the Project Development Procedures Manual.
 The FEIS must be available at the Caltrans district office, as well as through accessible public institutions such as local government offices, libraries and schools.